Back

 FAQ

-How is this different from traditional audio middleware like FMOD or Wwise?
+How is this different from other middleware like FMOD or Wwise?

 Yes.
 Vercidium Audio integrates with Godot, FMOD, Wwise and OpenAL Soft, so you can keep using your existing audio setup and add raytracing on top.
 Unreal Engine support is on our roadmap.